Blood tests for non-Hodgkin lymphoma

 Getting your results

 Ask the phlebotomist, doctor or nurse when and how you will get your results.
 Some results might be available very quickly, such as a full blood count and kidney and liver function tests.
-Some other tests might take several weeks.
+Other tests might take several weeks.

 Blood sampling (phlebotomy) is a safe test.
 There is a possibility of: